Metrics

 Filtering

-The Glue42 Gateway allows the metrics and their publishers to be filtered based on white/blacklisting matching on the publisher and metric names.
+The Glue42 Gateway allows the metrics and their publishers to be filtered based on matching of the publisher and metric names.
 Filtering is useful for targeting only the metrics you would actually consume and to avoid leaking sensitive information.

 The filtering configuration has the following syntax: